fabri1983/eternity2_solver/README.md

 	cd tools
 	./run.sh
 ```

-The app loads by default the next properties (may change between forkjoin and mpje).
+The app loads by default the next properties (may vary between forkjoin and mpje profiles).
 You can pass only those you want to change:
 ```sh
 	max.ciclos.save_status=2147483647
 	min.pos.save.partial=211